fetus-hina/stat.ink/README.md

 Notes:

-  - We will soon be changing the minimum requirement to PHP 7.4.
-    The author wants to use the [typed properties](https://www.php.net/manual/en/migration74.new-features.php#migration74.new-features.core.typed-properties).

   - Default version of PHP on CentOS 7 is 5.4.16.
 This application doesn't work on it.
-    We are using features and statements that were added up to PHP 7.3.
+    We are using features and statements that were added up to PHP 7.4.

   - Default version of PostgreSQL on CentOS 7 is 9.2.14.
 This application doesn't work with it.
     We are using features added in PostgreSQL 9.5 (e.g., jsonb, UPSERT).